 03 of 04

-If your child's paper doll needs a winter coat or a rain slicker, check out these templates.
+Does your child's paper doll need a winter coat or rain slicker?
 Dress up a winter coat by gluing a little faux fur trim around the collar and sleeves, and don't forget to decorate a cap and boots to match.
 Get the look of a toasty wool coat with felt and give the rain jacket a slick look by using oilcloth.
 Who said paper dolls can only be made with paper?!

 04 of 04